FactoryXCode/MfPack/MfPack/Samples/MfCaptureD3D9/readme.txt

 MfCaptureD3D9
-Version: X 3.0.0
+Version: X 3.0.1
-Enigma release.
+Enigma release #3.

 NOTES:
  - This release is updated for compiler version 17 up to 33.